173TECH/sayn/docs/database_objects.md

 and another called `test_models` where we store data produced during development, with table names like `USER_PREFIX_table` rather than `table` so there's no collision and we minimise data redundancy.

+!!! warning
+    Name configuration only affects the `default_db`.
+When a SAYN project has more than 1 database connection you can still use the macros described in this page to set dependencies, but the resulting value of the macro is exactly the same as the input.

 ## Name configuration

 The modifications described above are setup with prefixes, suffixes and overrides.
 For example: